erikmswan/game-recommendations/readme.md

 - World of Horror (Singleplayer)
     - Fun indie game with retro graphics inspired by Junji Ito & Cosmic Horror
 - Little Nightmares (Singleplayer)
+    - Not scary so much as unsettling and anxious, this game has you controlling a small person in a raincoat in the belly of a giant ship, where things want to kill you.
+The art direction in this game is supremely good.
+Great to watch someone else play.

 ## Adventure:
 - Unavowed (Singleplayer)